 Entrants must show prior ocean sailing experience of at least 8,000 miles and another 2000 miles solo, in any boat, as well as an additional 2000 miles solo in their GGR boat.

-Each entrant will be supplied a standard Race Pack by the event organisers.
+Each entrant will be required to have a standard Race Pack by the event organisers.
 The technology may change, but it will include, but not be limited to:

-• A two-way satellite short text paging unit. (to race headquarters only) for twice daily 100-character text reports.
+- A two-way satellite short text paging unit. (to race headquarters only)

-• A sealed box with a portable GPS chart plotter (for emergency use only)
+- A sealed box with two portable GPS chart plotters (for emergency use only)

 Approval for Production yacht types for entry into the Golden Globe Race has now been restricted to the following 22 yachts with the following general specifications:

 - Of fibre reinforced plastic construction.